arturhg/social-media-news-cleaner/README.md

 ![Lines of code](https://img.shields.io/tokei/lines/github.com/arturhg/social-media-news-cleaner?style=for-the-badge)
 Userscript for Greasemonkey/Tampermonkey/Violentmonkey.
 Cleans the news sites from the social media posts.
-For now, only cleans mamul.am from facebook and telegram posts.
+For now, only cleans mamul.am from facebook and telegram posts and news.am (without subdomains) from facebook posts.